babuasingh/SpringAiAgent/README.md

 - Java 21 or higher
 - Maven 3.6+
-- Ollama installed and running (with a compatible model, e.g., llama2)
+- Ollama installed and running (with the qwen3.5:397b-cloud model)

 ## Installation and Setup